-I reached Cape Farewell – an awesome rocky bay flanked by limestone cliffs and iconic arch – after about an hour.
-Down in the turquoise water, I could see fur seals playing and swimming around.
-To be honest it was a struggle to actually leave the place and move on.
+I reached Cape Farewell after about an hour.
+It’s an awesome rocky bay flanked by limestone cliffs and iconic arch.
+And down in the turquoise water below, I could see fur seals playing around.

-Continuing steeply up and down along the cliffs, I walked over more farmland and eventually up to Pillar Point Lighthouse, where just beyond was another sensational view, this time over Farewell Spit – a 25km spit of sand that stretches out at the very tip of the island.
+Continuing steeply up and down along the cliffs, I walked over more farmland and eventually up to Pillar Point Lighthouse.
+And just beyond was another sensational view, this time over Farewell Spit, a 25km spit of sand that stretches out at the very tip of the island.

 Drive over to the car park at Farewell Spit and complete the 4km loop walk along both the Golden Bay and ocean beaches.
 To be honest, the Golden Bay side wasn’t much to look at when we were there at low tide.
 But once we switched over to the ocean-side we were again confronted with an almighty beach.
 Only this time it was fronted by sand dunes and battered by an even mightier wind than at Wharariki.